 A Leader in the State

 Family physicians serve as primary care physicians, providing comprehensive and preventive medical care for all ages and body systems.
 All of our physicians are Board Certified.
 Family doctors take care of the physical, mental and emotional health of both their patients and their patients’ families.
-Family doctors are trained in all areas of medicine, from childbirth to adulthood.
-They diagnose, treat and help you manage your health and wellbeing.
+Trained in all areas of medicine, family physicians care for patients from childbirth to adulthood.
+They diagnose, treat, and help you manage your health and wellbeing.

-An obstetrician/gynecologist is a physician who provides medical and surgical care to women, with particular expertise in pregnancy, childbirth, and disorders of the reproductive system.
-All of our Health Centers have access to an on-site OB/GYN who works very closely with our family physicians, nurse practitioners and medical assistants.
+An obstetrician/gynecologist is a physician who provides medical and surgical care to women.
+They offer particular expertise in pregnancy, childbirth, and disorders of the reproductive system.
+All of our Health Centers have access to an on-site OB/GYN who works very closely with our family physicians, nurse practitioners, and medical assistants.
 Along with our family physicians and midwives, our OB/GYNs provide comprehensive women’s health care for all female patients, including high-risk pregnancies and women needing specialized care.
-They focus on women-specific health care, such as sexual and reproductive care, cervical screenings (PAP test), breast exams, family planning and prenatal care.
+They focus on women-specific health care, such as sexual and reproductive care, cervical screenings (PAP test), breast exams, family planning, and prenatal care.

 Pediatrics is a branch of medicine dedicated to the physical, emotional, and social health of infants, children, and adolescents.
 Like family physicians, pediatricians provide health examinations and practice preventive medicine.
-They immunize children against infectious diseases, such as influenza, meningitis, measles, mumps, and chicken pox.
+Pediatricians immunize children against infectious diseases, such as influenza, meningitis, measles, mumps, and chickenpox.
 They also assist parents in guiding children through emotional and social developmental milestones.